top of page

 South Cave Loop walk.

-South Cave is a village located in the East Riding of Yorkshire, in the north of England.
+South Cave Loop walk 3.48mi South Cave is a village located in the East Riding of Yorkshire, in the north of England.
 The village has a long and rich history, dating back to the Roman period.
 During the Roman period, South Cave was an important center for the production of iron.
 The village was located close to several sources of iron ore, and the local population became skilled at the production of iron tools and weapons.
-In the medieval period, South Cave was a thriving market town, and the village wa
+In the medieval period, South Cave was a thriving mar

 Michael Palmer